 FireEye prices secondary offering at $82 per share

-FBR Capital raised its price target for FireEye stock to $105 from $90 on Wednesday, citing increased confidence in the business from recent data points and the removal of the "secondary offering overhang".
+FBR Capital Markets raised its price target for FireEye stock to $105 from $90 on Wednesday, citing increased confidence in the business from recent data points and the removal of the "secondary offering overhang."

-FireEye, which acquired computer forensics specialist Mandiant Corp in January, reported a wider adjusted net loss of $40.5 million, or 35 cents per share, for the fourth quarter ended Dec.
-31.
+FireEye, which has reported losses since going public, had a wider adjusted loss of $40.5 million, or 35 cents per share, for the fourth quarter ended December 31.

-The company last month launched intrusion prevention systems, putting itself in direct competition with Cisco Systems Inc and Palo Alto Networks Inc. The product helps companies detect cyber threats that breach their firewalls.
+The company last month launched intrusion prevention systems, putting itself in direct competition with Cisco Systems Inc (CSCO.O) and Palo Alto Networks Inc (PANW.N).
+The product helps companies detect cyber threats that breach their firewalls.

-Morgan Stanley & Co LLC, Barclays Capital Inc, JPMorgan Securities LLC, and Goldman, Sachs & Co are the lead bookrunners for the offering, FireEye said.
+Morgan Stanley & Co LLC, Barclays Capital Inc, JPMorgan Securities LLC, and Goldman, Sachs & Co were the lead bookrunners for the secondary offering.